arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     Select ALSA playback PCM device to use for audio output.
     The default is ``default``.

-    **bluealsa-aplay** does not perform any mixing of streams.
-If multiple devices are connected it opens a new connection to the ALSA PCM device for each stream.
+    Internally, **bluealsa-aplay** does not perform any audio transformations nor streams mixing.
+If multiple Bluetooth devices are connected it simply opens a new connection to the ALSA PCM device for each stream.
+Selected hardware parameters like sampling frequency and number of channels are taken from the audio profile of a particular Bluetooth connection.
+Note, that each connection can have a different setup.

-    Therefore the PCM *NAME* must itself allow multiple open connections and mix the streams together.
-See option **--single-audio** to change this behavior.
-Similarly, **bluealsa-aplay** does not apply any transformations to the stream.
-For this reason it is often necessary to use the ALSA **dmix** and **plug** plugins in the *NAME* PCM.
+    If playing multiple streams at the same time is not desired, it is possible to change that behavior by using the **--single-audio** option.

+    For more information see the EXAMPLES_ section below.

 --pcm-buffer-time=INT
     Set the playback PCM buffer duration time to *INT* microseconds.